handsontable/hyperformula/docs/guide/building.md

 * `npm run bundle:typings` - generates TS typing, only emits ‘.d.ts’ declaration files

+Note: We recommend using `node@16.14.0` for building HF.
+Other versions are not supported.

 ## Verify the build

 By using the following commands you can verify the build: